kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 debit an account.

-To simplify working with the `coin` contract, the `webauthn-wallet` contract has implemented custom capabilities `webauthn-wallet.GAS_PAYER` and `webauthn-wallet.TRANSFER` that can be used in place of the original corresponding `coin.GAS` and `coin.TRANSFER` capabilities to satisfy the guard necessary for debiting an account.
+To simplify working with the `coin` contract, the `webauthn-wallet` contract has implemented its own function `webauthn-wallet.transfer` and custom capabilities `webauthn-wallet.GAS_PAYER` and `webauthn-wallet.TRANSFER` that can be used in place of the original corresponding `coin.GAS` and `coin.TRANSFER` capabilities to satisfy the guard necessary for debiting an account.

 The following is an example of what the `cmd` value for an unsigned `coin` transfer transaction from a SpireKey wallet could look like: